China 23: The Shang, Invaders or Indigenous?

 Racial & Cultural continuity, from Yangshao to the Shang

-Racially the Shang were Mongoloids, like the preceding Yangshao and Longshan cultures.
+Racially, the Shang were Mongoloids, like the preceding Yangshao and Longshan cultures.
 The Shang bones are indistinguishable from the Longshan.
 The Shang were not invaders from the Middle East.
 In addition to racial similarities, the Shang also shared cultural similarities with the Yangshao and Longshan cultures.

 Continuity between Yangshao, Longshan to Shang through li, tripod

-The li tripod is also found in southern Manchuria, indicating the close relation between the Chinese and areas to the north.
+The li tripod is also found in southern Manchuria, indicating the close relationship between the Chinese and areas to the north.
 As an opposition, the li tripod is also found in southern China, but without the hollow legs, which make it such a useful design.
 It seems as if the form might have been copied without an awareness of the function.

 Longshan/Shang, semi-lunar knife and pounded earth construction